sonawaneriddhi/ChatMessenger/README.md

 # Chat Messenger with Log Facility

-A simple Java based Client-Server Chat Messenger that allows real-time communication between the client and server devices.
+A simple Java based Client-Server Chat Messenger that allows real-time communication between the client and server devices and saves the log of the chat to Harddisk.

 ## Project Structure

 1. **Server.java** → Handles incoming client connections and chat messaging
 2. **Client.java** → Connects to the server, sends and receives messages
+3. **Log.txt** → Saved file of the chat between the Server and the Client
-3. **README.md** → Project description , steps to run and Documentation
+4. **README.md** → Project description , steps to run and Documentation

 ## Features